About Our Thermal Mass Flow Meters

 Sage Metering is a Subchapter S Corporation founded in 2002 by Bob Steinberg (President/CEO) and three partners.

 In 2003, Sage introduced the first hybrid-digital thermal mass flow meter instead of the traditional Wheatstone bridge technology.
 This introduction had far-reaching implications, as the flow meter’s improved resolution and reproducibility opened new markets for this type of flow meter as it eliminated the drift associated with conventional technology.

 The Sage meter permitted the user to generate a reproducible zero-flow quickly and easily.
 By doing so, the user can verify that their meter is still in calibration while even in service, eliminating the need to take the meter out of service and return it to the factory for annual calibration.

 Sage Metering was the first manufacturer to provide an on-site calibration verification for thermal mass flow meters.
-This invention made it possible to use thermal mass meters in environmental applications to report greenhouse gas emissions (GHG) per EPA regulations and quantify carbon credits per U.S. carbon credit protocols.
+This invention enabled using thermal mass meters in environmental applications to report greenhouse gas emissions (GHG) per EPA regulations and quantify carbon credits per U.S. carbon credit protocols.
 Sage Metering was recognized in 2012 for this breakthrough with a Flow Control Innovations Award.